 Personal Injury Claim

 If you, as a property owner or operator, are found to be negligent in repairing a known or obvious hazard, an invitee may sue you for compensation.
 However, negligence on the part of the property owner is not enough to support a personal injury case.
 The plaintiff must show that he has suffered injuries because of the negligence.
-Incidents which cause injury may include slip and falls, parking lot accidents, negligent security robberies and dog bite injuries.
+Incidents that cause injury may include slip and falls, parking lot accidents, negligent security robberies and dog bite injuries.

 The Fry Law Firm

 The Fry Law Firm represents clients who have suffered personal injuries.
 We provide a free consultation which is designed to give plaintiffs a chance to share the details of their accident, so we may determine if there is a case for pursuing compensation.
-Every citizen in Georgia deserves fair and professional support when an injury occurs on a business premises.
+Every citizen in Georgia deserves fair and professional support when an injury occurs on business premises.

 Pursuing compensation is your right when you have been injured while visiting premises with implied or direct permission.
 Both parties can build a case based on the available evidence with the support of their lawyers.
 In the case of the plaintiff, The Fry Law Firm brings a wealth of experience to the table that will help you fight for compensation to cover your injuries and damages.